 View a series of welcome videos for students considering the Integrative Physiology major.
-Incoming freshmen and sophomores should consider participating in the Health Professions Residential Academic Program in Kittredge West Hall.
+Incoming freshmen and sophomores should consider participating in the Health Professions Residential Academic Program in Kittredge West Hall; this is a decision you need to make at the time you select your housing on campus.

 See the advising page for information about seeing an advisor and declaring the IPHY major, and for answers to frequently-asked questions.